USS Indianapolis (CA-35): Transporting the atomic bomb

 Indianapolis departed San Francisco's Hunters Point Naval Shipyard on 16 July 1945, within hours of the Trinity test in New Mexico.
 She set a speed record of 74 1/2 hours from San Francisco to Pearl Harbor, an average speed of 29 kn.
 Arriving at Pearl Harbor on 19 July, she raced on unaccompanied, delivering the atomic bomb components to Tinian on 26 July.

 On the same day that Indianapolis offloaded its cargo at Tinian, the remaining 25.6 kg of enriched uranium used for the "target" piece of the bomb was divided into three pieces and sent on three different C-54 cargo planes from Albuquerque, New Mexico.
 By 29 July, all three had arrived at Tinian and the next day the assembly of the L-11 atomic bomb unit began.
 The weapon, which would be dropped on Hiroshima on the morning of 6 August, would be inscribed with numerous autographs and graffiti by ground crews who loaded it into the plane.
 One of them read: "Greetings to the Emperor from the men of the Indianapolis".
+Later General Groves learned that the ship was a "very poor choice" to carry the expensive bomb components, as she had "no underwater sound equipment, and was so designed that a single torpedo was able to sink her quickly".

 After its stop at Tinian, Indianapolis then continued on its route to Guam, where a number of the crew who had completed their tours of duty were relieved by other sailors.
 Leaving Guam on 28 July, she began sailing toward Leyte, where her crew was to receive training before continuing on to Okinawa to join Vice Admiral Jesse B. Oldendorf's Task Force 95.